Signals Are Not States: Neuro-Symbolic Safeguards for Culturally Aware Classroom AI: Related Work

-\textbf{Multimodal representation learning.} Beyond education, multimodal machine learning has developed general taxonomies and fusion architectures for combining language, vision, and audio, including early tensor-fusion approaches and transformer-based cross-modal models~\cite{baltrusaitis2019multimodal,zadeh2017tensor,tsai2019multimodal}.
-These works are not classroom-specific, but they inform how perceptual features can be aligned, fused, and temporally composed before symbolic abstraction.

-\textbf{Neuro-symbolic reasoning and verifiable code generation.} Neuro-symbolic approaches aim to combine the flexibility of neural models with the structure and verifiability of symbolic reasoning~\cite{fang2024llm,olausson2023linc}.
-In LLM-based reasoning, tool use and program generation can improve mathematical and logical tasks by moving computation outside natural-language rationales~\cite{gao2023pal}.
+Neuro-symbolic approaches combine the flexibility of neural models with the structure and inspectability of symbolic reasoning~\cite{fang2024llm,olausson2023linc}.
+In LLM-based reasoning, program generation can move computation outside natural-language rationales~\cite{gao2023pal}.
 Recent work has extended this idea to symbolic fact extraction for multilingual reasoning~\cite{nezhad2025enhancing} and to verifiable code generation with self-debugging loops~\cite{nezhad2025symcode}.
-We adapt these ideas to classrooms, where the challenge is not only computation but the alignment between ambiguous multimodal evidence and pedagogically meaningful constructs.
+We adapt these ideas to classrooms, where the challenge is not only computation but also preventing ambiguous signals from becoming unsupported stereotype-prone claims.

+Technically, most multimodal modeling relies on representation fusion, from early surveys of multimodal machine learning~\cite{baltrusaitis2019multimodal} to tensor- and transformer-based fusion of language, audio, and vision~\cite{zadeh2017tensor,tsai2019multimodal}.
+Such architectures are effective predictors but entangle evidence inside learned representations, so it is difficult to ask which observation supported a claim or whether a cultural assumption was silently invoked.
+An alternative is to feed raw multimodal context into a long-context language model and prompt for an answer, but long-context reasoning degrades when the relevant evidence is buried among distractors~\cite{liu2023lost} and is uneven across languages~\cite{agrawal2024mlongrr}---exactly the regime of noisy, multilingual, partially observed classrooms. \method instead extracts a compact, typed, inspectable fact layer \emph{before} reasoning, trading some end-to-end flexibility for auditability, calibrated uncertainty, and explicit cultural scope.